liferay/liferay-docs/develop/reference/articles/03-screenlets-in-liferay-screens-for-ios/01-login-screenlet-for-ios.markdown

 ## Delegate [](id=delegate)

-The `LoginScreenlet` delegates some events to an object that conforms to the `LoginScreenletDelegate` protocol.
+The Login Screenlet delegates some events to an object that conforms to the `LoginScreenletDelegate` protocol.
 This protocol lets you implement the following methods: